fairdataihub/SODA-for-SPARC-Docs/docs/common-errors/sending-log-files-to-soda-team.md

 ## How to obtain the log files

-# Automatically
+### Automatically

 To automatically gather your log files:

-1. Select the `Contact Us` tab in the navigation menu.
+1. Select the `Contact Us` tab in the navigation menu/sidebar.
 2. Click `Gather Logs` and then select a location to store the log files.
 3. They will be stored in a folder called `SODA-For-SPARC-Logs`

-# Manually
+### Manually

-To manually gather log files:
+To manually gather log files.
+Here are their locations on the different OS:

 1. Windows: _C:\Users\your-username\AppData\Roaming\SODA for SPARC\logs_
 2. macOS: _~/your-username/Library/Logs/SODA_
 3. Ubuntu: _/home/your-username/.config/SODA/logs_

+### How to send the log files to the SODA team

+Unless instrcuted otherwise by the SODA team, you can email the log files with an explanation of your issue at help@fairdataihub.org

-## Common issues regarding the log files
+### Common issues regarding the log files

 Unable to find the AppData (Windows), .config (Ubuntu), or Library (macOS) folder